SECURITIES AND EXCHANGE COMMISSION

 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
-In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019 or COVID-19, surfaced in Wuhan, China.
-Since then, COVID-19 has spread to multiple countries, including the United States.
-In response to the spread of COVID-19, the company has asked employees to work from home and has temporarily closed its internal research facility.
+In response to the global COVID-19 pandemic, we have modified our business practices by restricting nonessential travel, implementing a partial work from home policy for our employees and instituting new safety protocols for our lab to enable essential on-site work to continue.
 We continue to monitor the impact of COVID-19 on ongoing activities at our external research and development partner sites.

-Timely enrollment in our clinical trials is dependent upon global clinical trial sites which may be adversely affected by global health matters, such as pandemics.
+Timely enrollment in our clinical trials is dependent upon global clinical trial sites, which may be adversely affected by global health matters, such as pandemics.
 We are currently conducting a clinical trial for our lead product candidate in the United States, which is currently, and may continue to be, affected by COVID-19.
-For example, enrollment for our CB4211 Phase 1b study has been delayed due to suspension of study activities at some of our clinical sites, and we cannot provide any assurance that we will be able to resume enrollment in the study in a timely manner prior to the exhaustion of our existing capital resources, or at all.
-The continued delay of enrollment for our CB4211 Phase 1b study could increase our development costs, delay or prevent the availability of topline data expected to be available from the trial, delay our product development and regulatory submission process, result in the termination of the trial or make it difficult to raise additional capital.
+For example, enrollment for our CB4211 Phase 1b study was delayed due to suspension of study activities at some of our clinical sites.
+Although enrollment resumed, we have experienced delays and withdrawals in enrollment due to COVID-19.
+These and any additional delays in our CB4211 Phase 1b study could increase our development costs, delay or prevent the availability of topline data expected to be available from the trial, delay our product development and regulatory submission process, result in the termination of the trial or make it difficult to raise additional capital.

 As a result of the COVID-19 outbreak, or similar pandemics, we may experience disruptions that could severely impact our business, clinical trials and preclinical studies, including: